brick/brick/README.md

 	    public function register(EventDispatcher $dispatcher);
 	}

 Just one method to implement.
 This method allows you to register your plugin inside the application's event dispatcher, that is, tell the application which events it wants to receive.
-Each event is represented by a class in the `Brick\Application\Event` namespace.
+Each event is represented by a class in the `Brick\App\Event` namespace.

 We can see that the two events that are called immediately before and after the controller is invoked are: